Orange County Splash Parks and Water Play

 - Pioneer Park in Tustin has a little splash park open during the summer.

-- Harry M. Dotson Park in Stanton has a “Wet Saloon” themed water play area.
+- Harry M. Dotson Park in Stanton has a “Wet Saloon” themed water play area – this one gets mixed reviews from readers.

 - Heritage Park in Irvine is one of my personal favorites (see photo above).